- Search The Registry

 This belief that "Porgy and Bess" was racist gained strength with the American Civil Rights and Black Power movements of the 1950s, '60s, and '70s.
-In fact, as these movements advanced, Porgy and Bess were seen as more and more out of place.
+As these movements advanced, Porgy and Bess were seen as more and more out of place.

 Gershwin’s all-black opera was also unpopular with some celebrated Black artists.
-Harry Belafonte declined to play Porgy in the late 1950s film version, so it was offered to Sidney Poitier who regretted his choice ever after.
+Harry Belafonte declined to play Porgy in the late 1950s film version, so it was offered to Sidney Poitier, who regretted his choice.

 Over time, however, the opera gained acceptance from the opera community and some in the Black community.
 Maurice Press stated in 2004 that "'Porgy and Bess' belongs as much to the black singer-actors who bring it to life as it does to the Heywards and the Gershwins."